317th Rifle Division (Soviet Union): 2nd Formation

 At the end of the year the 317th went back into 58th Army, now part of the North Caucasus Front.
 In April, 1943, it was moved to the 56th Army in the same Front, where it served throughout the fighting to liberate the Taman Peninsula until September, when the Germans evacuated to Crimea.
 During this time Colonel Shvarev made way for Maj.
-Gen. Anatolii Yosifovich Petrakovskii on June 16, but this officer held the post for less than a month, eventually being replaced by Col. Ivan Fedorovich Romashchenko on August 18.
+Gen. Anatoly Petrakovsky on June 16, but this officer held the post for less than a month, eventually being replaced by Col. Ivan Fedorovich Romashchenko on August 18.
 In August and September the division was assigned to 22nd Rifle Corps, and it remained there when the corps was transferred to 18th Army in 1st Ukrainian Front.